As well as sanitisation (i.e. chlorine levels), you also need to chemically balance your pool water. The chemical balance of your pool is made up of:

 There are many ways you can maximise the longevity of natural stone.
 The aggressive environment of a swimming pool requires some special attention and consideration:

-1. Natural stone should be sealed following installation with a consolidating, penetrating sealer such as Environex CSIRO tested ‘SYNERGY’.
+1. Natural stone should be sealed following installation with the appropriate sealer.
 All exposed surfaces, including the underside of the coping that hangs over the edge of the pool must have adequate sealer applied, which varies depending on porosity of the stone.
-Please click here to view application and demonstration video for Synergy Sealing.
 All surrounding stone should be grouted.
 To protect your investment, it is recommended that resealing occurs every 2-3 years to mitigate the water ingress into the stone.
 Professional approved applicators follow key guidelines to ensure that the stone is correctly cleaned and sealed that may facilitate longer intervals between resealing.
 Resealing is required when the stone allows water to rapidly penetrate, giving a wet darkened look.
 Most penetrating sealers are semi breathable thus some water ingress does occur over time, however the water penetration is greatly reduced.

 2. It is recommended that pool owner should keep the water level at a minimum of 100mm from the pool coping.
 To help you do this, you can speak to your pool builder about the possibility of fitting a 40mm overflow pipe.
 Coping that is semi submersed in the swimming pool’s corrosive environment is extremely susceptible to salt attack as it will impact all sealer resins and allow rapid water ingress into the stone.
 If you observe the pool coping appearing damp due to a high water level, lower the water level immediately to prevent water ‘wicking’ into the stone and causing damage.